TrXstanXD/brick-ascension/README.md

-# Brick Ascension — an Idle Breakout clone
+# Brick Ascension, an Idle Breakout clone

 A self-contained HTML/CSS/JS idle game.
 No build step, no dependencies.

 ## Playing it

-Just open `index.html` in a browser — but see the important note below about saving.
+Just open `index.html` in a browser; but see the important note below about saving. (or just go to the github page at https://trxstanxd.github.io/brick-ascension/)

 ## ⚠️ Important: saving and `file://` URLs